In Peak (2016), Anders Ericsson explains how to train to achieve mastery and expertise.

 Andersson seems to focus mostly on weaknesses.

-However, other authors also make the valid point that you should focus more on your strengths rather than weaknesses (also read: Strengthfinder 2.0).
+However, other authors also make the valid point that you should focus more on your strengths than your weaknesses (also read: Strengthfinder 2.0).

 There Are Fields & Professions Without Deliberate Practice